Utena - myths

 Astraea

-Akio alludes to the Greek goddess Astraea when talking with Utena in episode 20.
+Akio alludes to the Greek goddess Astraea (Wikipedia) when talking with Utena in episode 20.
 Astraea corresponds to Utena.

 Callisto